 Without knowing what’s actually possible, CX, marketing and operations teams have a hard time staying ahead of the curve.
 IT teams need to help the rest of the business discern what’s currently practical and what’s a few years away.
 5G, AI, VR, AR – these are buzz terms commonly thrown around, but line of business teams need to know if there is a real and relevant application available to them, and how to best leverage it.
-In a report by The Economist Intelligence Unit, 71% of executives surveyed are reported to believe that business opportunities resulting from use cases such as augmented reality, automation, machine-to- machine communication, control of remote devices and physical infrastructure or smart sensors are either a high or an essential priority to their companies.
+In a report by The Economist Intelligence Unit, 71% of executives surveyed are reported to believe that business opportunities resulting from use cases such as augmented reality, automation, machine-to-machine communication, control of remote devices and physical infrastructure or smart sensors are either a high or an essential priority to their companies.

 The number of touchpoints in the customer journey is increasing – we can all see this.
 When you go shopping, there’s a good chance you received an email beforehand, or saw some advertisement.
-In the store, you’ll speak to people, but you may also be asked for feedback electronically, you may choose to join the Wi-FI, or use the branded app to pay for your purchase or earn points.
-You may share photos on social media and then enter into a conversation… All these touchpoints are a response to the many different ways customers choose to ‘enter’ the journey and interact with a brand.
-Because the journey is no longer linear, the tools required for measurement need to be more sophisticated.
+In the store, you’ll speak to people, but you may also be asked for feedback electronically, you may choose to join the WiFi, or use the branded app to pay for your purchase or earn points.
+You may share photos of your experience on social media and then enter into a conversation… All these touchpoints are a response to the many different ways customers choose to ‘enter’ the customer journey and interact with a brand.
+Because the customer journey is no longer linear, the tools required for measurement need to be more sophisticated.
 A view of the entire enterprise data and systems that integrate with one other are needed in order to gain a single point of truth.

 Agility in operations

-Legacy systems that make it too hard to surface customer insights or that don’t offer real time insights can create competitive disadvantages.
+Legacy systems that make it too hard to surface customer insights or that don’t offer real-time customer insights can create competitive disadvantages.
 In an interview, Jeanne Ross, Principal Research Scientist at MIT, explains that the number one limiting factor large companies face is that they have not fully become IT-enabled and automated and it’s their legacy processes that hold them back.
 When organizations fail to move at the speed of the customer, they get surpassed.
 This is one reason why digital transformation continues to be one of the top priorities of CEOs now – operational efficiency is one priority that nearly everyone can agree on.